ajpook/oats/README.md

 ## Overview

-Oats is an explicit serialisation library for the CLR.
+Oats is an explicit serialisation library for .NET and Mono.

 ## Why?